Advanced Stage NSCLC

 More people in the United States die from lung cancer than any other type of cancer.
 This is true for both men and women.
 According to the most currently available epidemiologic data from the US Centers for Disease Control and Prevention, 208,493 people were diagnosed with lung cancer in 2008, including 111,886 men and 96,607 women; among those, there were a total of 158,592 deaths from lung cancer.
 A recent report from the American Cancer Society estimates that there will be a total of 226,160 newly diagnosed cases of lung cancer in the US in 2012; of these, 160,340 will die of the disease.

-- No Racial Disparities in ODX Testing for Node-Negative Breast Cancer
+- Disparities in Gut Microbiome Could Lead to Biomarkers for Estrogen-driven Breast Cancer

 Sign Up for Free e-newsletters